Surgery for Pulmonary Atresia with VSD for Children

-Often the child will need follow-up surgeries or catheterization procedures later
+Often a child will need follow-up surgeries or catheterization procedures later

 on.

-It doesn’t matter what kind of repair the healthcare provider does at first.
+Typically, this is the case no matter what kind of repair the healthcare provider

 How can I help my child get ready for surgery for pulmonary atresia with VSD?

-Ask your child’s healthcare provider about how to help your child get ready for the
+Ask your child’s provider about how to help your child get ready for the

 surgery.

 Your child may need supportive care with extra medicine and oxygen.
 Some

+children

-children may need a machine (ventilator) to help with breathing.
-Your child may need
+may need a machine (ventilator) to help them breathe before the surgery.
+Your child

-to stop taking certain medicines beforehand.
-Follow any directions your child is given
+may need to stop taking certain medicines beforehand.
+Follow any directions your child

 You may need some extra tests before the surgery.
 These might include: